Mr. Nobody (comics): Fictional character biography

 Later, Mr. Nobody escapes from the painting with the help of four members of his new Brotherhood of Dada, Agent "!", Alias the Blur, the Love Glove, and Number None.
-They steal the bicycle of Albert Hofmann, and use its lysergic resonance to power Mr. Nobody's presidential campaign.
-The US Government, unwilling to let Mr. Nobody become president, sends a super-powered agent after him: John Dandy, a man whose face is blank but has six other faces floating around him.
-Dandy kills almost every member of the Brotherhood, including Mr. Nobody.
+They steal the bicycle of Albert Hofmann and use its lysergic resonance to power Nobody's presidential campaign.
+The US Government, unwilling to let Nobody become president, sends a super-powered agent after him: John Dandy, a man whose face is blank but has six other faces floating around him.
+Dandy kills almost every member of the Brotherhood, including Nobody.
 He throws one of his faces at Nobody, rendering the latter powerless and defenseless.
-Dandy then impales the now-human Mr. Nobody on a broken pole and removes what is revealed to be a mask.
-Cliff Steele attempts to place the semiconscious Mr. Nobody back inside the painting but it was apparently destroyed by gunfire from government agents before Steele could do so.
-Mr. Nobody then seems to disintegrate.
+Dandy then impales the now-human Nobody on a broken pole and removes what is revealed to be a mask.
+Cliff Steele attempts to place the semiconscious Nobody back inside the painting but it was apparently destroyed by gunfire from government agents before Steele could do so.
+Nobody then seems to disintegrate.

 Mr. Nobody returns, this time white instead of black and with the ability to possess others.
 He now calls himself Mr. Somebody.
 He inhabits the body of billionaire Thayer Jost and controls MSE (short for "Mister Somebody Enterprises") for his own mysterious goals.
 Through MSE, he has leveled Danny the Street into Danny the Brick with his multidimensional gentrifiers and created the Front Men, his own team of metahumans with the public goal of being a police to the superhuman community.
 He manipulates the press and public, making them appear to be heroes who are under attack by the rogue Doom Patrol.
 He travels to Oolong Island where he takes control of Veronica Cale to further his goals.
 He nearly defeats the Doom Patrol, but is stopped by Ambush Bug who reveals to him that the title is about to be cancelled, and the universe will soon be rebooting anyway.
-Mr. Nobody abruptly vacates Cale's body and vanishes.
-However, it is also shown Mr. Somebody abducted Niles Caulder as a new host.
+Nobody abruptly vacates Cale's body and vanishes.

-As part of the Young Animal imprint, Mr. Nobody reappears, without Caulder, with a plan to destroy reality and assembles a new group called the Brotherhood of Nada.
-He sells a foodstuff called $#!+ which, when triggered using his daughter Terry None, can destroy reality.
-Mr. Nobody, along with the Doom Patrol and Brotherhood of Nada, end up outside of reality at a location called Outer Heaven.
-There, he is chosen to be never ending entertainment for Eonymous, universe-destroying gods who could only be distracted with entertainment.
-He happily chooses to stay, and forces Terry to stay with him as well.
+As part of the Young Animal imprint, Mr. Nobody reappears with a plan to destroy reality using a foodstuff called $#!+ which, when triggered using his daughter Terry None, can destroy reality.
+Nobody, along with the Doom Patrol and Brotherhood of Nada, end up outside of reality at a location called Outer Heaven.
+There, he is chosen to be never ending entertainment for Eonymous, universe-destroying gods who can only be distracted with entertainment.
+He chooses to stay and forces Terry to stay with him as well.